 In 2002 I first travelled to Thailand which was where the idea for Samamba was born...

 In Thailand we source all our own materials ourselves.
 We work with small communities and family business who we have known for many years therefore ensuring fairtrade from fabric onwards.
 The different cultures I have seen have also inspired the colours and patterns seen in products we source.

-I am currently visiting projects and communities in Asia who weave and dye fabric using natural plant dyes.
-And also looking to support a cotton farmer to go organic or find one who already is.
+I have visited projects and communities in Asia who weave and dye fabric using natural plant dyes.
+I am looking to support a cotton farmer to go organic or find one who already is.
+In this way I could truely trace the whole supply chain from farmer to end product.
 I would like to continue supporting Thailand so please let me know if you have any ideas about this.
-My aim is to be able to trace the product from the farmer to the end product and customer.
-Only then I believe can a product truly be classed as fairtraded!
 When I am successful in finding the right people, I am planning to design a new range using organic cotton, natural plant dyes and traditional weaving techniques.

 RECYCLING We use all recycled packaging.
 All our bags are made from recycled paper and are unbleached.
 Occassionally I also recycle the old plastic ones too!

 My jewellery boxes are also made from recycled paper and are of a beautiful quality.
 They come in pale pink or natural colour, in a variety of sizes and are embossed with our logo and website!

 Many of you may have seen my supplier The Tiny Box Company on the TV series The Dragons Den (www.tinyboxcompany.co.uk).

 Samamba was previously in Misfits, a Cambridge community shop on Mill Rd, which supported people with learning difficulties.
 It contained our range of Samamba Jewellery, Clothes and Accessories and also many other business and products from other local artists.
 Sadly the shop was closed in 2012.